The 20 Best X-Linked Dominant Scapuloperoneal Myopathy Doctors Near Me in New Mexico, US

 Offers Telehealth

-Karen Lecomte is a Neurologist in Alamogordo, New Mexico.
+Karen Lecomte is a Neurologist practicing medicine in Alamogordo, New Mexico.
 Dr. Lecomte is rated as an Experienced provider by MediFind in the treatment of X-Linked Dominant Scapuloperoneal Myopathy.
-Her top areas of expertise are Premenstrual Dysphoric Disorder, Essential Tremor, Acute Cerebellar Ataxia, and Memory Loss.
-Dr. Lecomte is currently accepting new patients.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Premenstrual Dysphoric Disorder, Essential Tremor, Acute Cerebellar Ataxia, and Memory Loss.

 Albuquerque, NM